YLalangui/prometheus-course-technofor-2023/README.md

 Once all the containers are running, head over to 'localhost:9090' and check out status/targets.
 Ensure every server is active, with the exception of alertmanager.
 Now, let's dive into creating the dashboard and alerts for our MySQL server.

 Head to localhost:3000 to access our Grafana server and set a new password.
 After updating the password, navigate to the left sidebar and select 'Connections'.
-Choose 'Prometheus' from the data sources and click 'Add new data source'.
+Choose 'Prometheus' from the Data Sources and click 'Add new data source'.
 Just update the 'Prometheus server URL' to 'http://prometheus:9090' and click on 'Save & test'.
 From now on Grafana is using our prometheus server as data source.

-IN PROGRESS...
+Let's set up a Dashboard.
+To begin, select 'Dashboards' from the left menu and then click 'new'.
+Instead of building a dashboard from scratch, Grafana provides us with a vast selection of pre-configured dashboards developed by both Grafana itself and third-party contributors.
+Check them out here: [https://grafana.com/grafana/dashboards/].
+Notably, there are several interesting dashboards created for MySQL.
+To utilize these dashboards, click on 'new' followed by 'Import'.
+Next, we'll need to input an ID to specify the desired dashboard.
+For this MySQL instance, use the ID "7362".
+Enter this number into the "Import via grafana.com" field and click 'Load'.
+In the following window, scroll down and select 'Prometheus' as the Data Source, then click 'Import'.
+This will display a dashboard filled with various metrics.
+However, it lacks alerts, which we'll set up next.